+This guide applies to candidates for and officeholders of justice of the peace.
 This guide does not apply to candidates for and judges of statutory county courts, statutory probate courts, or district courts.
 For those candidates and officeholders, the Ethics Commission makes available a CAMPAIGN FINANCE GUIDE FOR JUDICIAL CANDIDATES AND OFFICEHOLDERS.